neil4/RetroArch-Lite/README.md

 ### Control Notes
 * Menu
-  * 'Start' deletes a Core, Options file or Shader Preset; and deletes a Remap if "Save..." highlighted.
+  * 'Start' deletes a Core, Options file or Shader Preset, and deletes a Remap if "Save..." highlighted.
-  * 'L'/'R' sets min/max value.
+  * 'L'/'R' sets min/max value; in a few cases, jumps left/right by 10.
+  * Quickset a core-specific browser directory in Directory Settings after loading a ROM.
 * Touchscreen
   * On most overlays, tapping the screen center toggles the menu.